 Simple Steps to Make a Match Cut [Tutorial]

 The secret to a terrific match cut creation lies in editing with a handy video cutter.
 This versatile tool we edit with should be easy to use, have several cutting patterns built-in, and support a variety of input/output media formats for sharing on different platforms.
-After Effects and Lightworks are too professional for a mere cut feature, Gihosoft and WEENY Free Video Cutter lack rendering when exporting.
-Taking all factors into consideration, VideoProc outshines its peers for its intuitive interface and potent video cutting feature.
-Therefore, we take VideoProc as example, to see how to make a match cut within 4 simple steps.
+After Effects and Lightworks are too professional for a mere cut feature, Gihosoft, and WEENY Free Video Cutter lack rendering when exporting.
+Taking all factors into consideration, VideoProc Vlogger outshines its peers for its intuitive interface and potent video cutting feature.
+Therefore, we take VideoProc Vlogger as an example to see how to make a match cut within 4 easy steps.

-First off, free download and install VideoProc.
-This may cost you 2-3 minutes.
+First off, free download and install VideoProc Vlogger.

 Step 1.
 Import source videos into VideoProc Vlogger.